Early History of Napster

 by Moya K. Mason

-While finishing his freshman year at Northeastern, Shawn Fanning decided to create a piece of software that would allow people to search for the MP3 files they had trouble finding.
+While finishing his freshman year at Northeastern University, Shawn Fanning decided to create a piece of software that would allow people to search for and share MP3 files they had trouble finding.
 He then founded a company, Napster, Inc. in May of 1999, dropped out of school, and moved to northern California.
-Napster quickly became the world's largest community for sharing music files because it allowed easy searching, had a user-friendly interface, let the users communicate with each other through various forums (i.e. IM, chat rooms) and to share each others' bookmarks.
+Napster quickly became the world's largest community for sharing music files because it allowed easy searching, had a user-friendly interface, let users communicate with each other in various ways (i.e. chat), and to share each others' bookmarks.

-Due to the recording industry's efforts to close Napster down, many of the music sharing enthusiasts who made it such a popular phenomenon have moved on to use other services, such as Gnutella, AudioGalaxy, and Freenet.
-This is more problematic for those concerned with copyright issues because they don't have centralized servers or organizational structures to shut down, with files and searches shared peer-to-peer.
+Due to the recording industry's efforts to close Napster down, many of the music sharing enthusiasts who had made it such a popular phenomenon moved on to use other services, such as Gnutella, AudioGalaxy, and Freenet.
+This was even more problematic for those concerned with copyright issues because these new services didn't have centralized servers or organizational structures to shut down.

 Legal Timeline